android-cn/android-open-project-analysis/tool-lib/other/base-adapter-helper/README.md

         convertView.setTag(this);
     }

-    /**
-     * This method is the only entry point to get a BaseAdapterHelper.
-     * @param context     The current context.
-     * @param convertView The convertView arg passed to the getView() method.
-     * @param parent      The parent arg passed to the getView() method.
-     * @return A BaseAdapterHelper instance.
-     */
     public static BaseAdapterHelper get(Context context, View convertView, ViewGroup parent, int layoutId) {
         return get(context, convertView, parent, layoutId, -1);
     }